Drug Facts: Teens Under Drugs

 These drugs are similar to the ones used by adults.
 Teenagers have a high chance of excess consumption or use of drugs as they have a shallow perception of the risks and dangers.

-Most of those people who use marijuana regularly started using the drug when they were teenagers.
+Most people who use marijuana regularly started using it when they were teenagers.
 Teenagers do not think that the occasional use of marijuana poses any threat.
-In the past month, over 20% of teenagers reveal that they have used the drug at least once.
+According to CDC, about 22% of teenagers reveal that they used the drug at least once in the past 30 days in 2019.

-Teens will seek out pleasurable effects from prescription drugs like OxyContin and benzodiazepines such as Xanax.
+Teens will seek pleasurable effects from prescription drugs like OxyContin and benzodiazepines like Xanax.
 Most teens know of the intoxicating effects of prescription drugs.

 The potential for addiction to these drugs is high and thus increases the chances of an overdose.
-Almost 40% of teenagers who abuse prescription drugs get them from the medicine cabinet at home.
+Almost two-thirds of teenagers who abuse prescription drugs get them from the medicine cabinet at home.

 Over-the-counter medications carry the same risks.
 A good example is Dextromethorphan (DMX), which is the flu and cold medicine that is highly addictive.

-You will be surprised to learn that cocaine, heroin and the likes are not the fastest-growing drug problem.
+You will be surprised to learn that cocaine, heroin, and the likes are not the fastest-growing drug problem.
 Prescription drugs are.
-People think that they are safer than the other drugs and this is a misconception.
+People think they are safer than other drugs, which is a misconception.
 Each medication presents long-term and short-term effects.

 Their side effects are similar to those of cocaine.
-These are high body temperatures at a risky level, an irregular heartbeat, and paranoia.
+These can produce high body temperatures at a risky level, an irregular heartbeat, and paranoia.

 Opioids and heroin target the same brain parts.
 They tend to cause nausea, drowsiness, constipation, and slowed breathing.
-These symptoms depend on the amount consumed.
+These symptom severities depend on the amount consumed.

-These tend to cause fatigue, shallow breathing, slurred speech, lack of coordination, disorientation, and if you withdraw from chronic use, seizures may appear.
+These tend to cause fatigue, shallow breathing, slurred speech, lack of coordination, and disorientation.
+In addition, seizures may appear if you withdraw from chronic use.

 You should not overreact.
 If you lash out or overreact, the teenager will most likely retreat and fail to share about the experience.
 When the teen decides to open up, you will be able to know if it is a problem at hand or if it was a one-time thing.

-It would help if you expressed how you care about them and their future as well.
+It would help if you expressed how you care about them and their future.
 If the teen feels loved and supported, they will agree to get help, and if they are experimenting, they will most likely stop.

-Some of the professionals you can rely on to diagnose the drug problem include therapists, addiction specialists, and pediatricians.
+Some professionals you can rely on to diagnose the drug problem include therapists, addiction specialists, and pediatricians.

 Once you have uncovered an addiction problem, it is time to seek addiction treatment for your son or daughter.
 A detox facility will provide counseling on top of medical treatment.
-The detox center will focus on helping the teen build their confidence and self-esteem.
+In addition, the detox center will focus on helping the teen build their confidence and self-esteem.

 Advantages of getting professional help for teen addiction treatment include:

 Drugs are a menace to teens today.
 This is especially true of 12th graders who are well off into adulthood.
-As a parent, guardian, or caretaker you should be extremely vigilant.
-Teens have many triggers that may lead them to substance abuse, and these may vary from teenager to teenager.
-The first step in trying to curb this problem is to create a safe environment for your child by being a role model and being present both physically and emotionally.
-By doing this you open communication avenues for your teens, so when they encounter problems they can talk it out with you.
+You should be extremely vigilant as a parent, guardian, or caretaker.
+Teens have many triggers that may lead them to substance abuse, varying from teenager to teenager.
+The first step in trying to curb this problem is to create a safe environment for your child by being a role model and physically and emotionally present.
+By doing this, you open communication avenues for your teens, so they can talk it out with you when they encounter problems.

-Once you investigate and start to suspect your child of drug abuse, you should get the conversation on drugs started.
+Once you investigate and suspect your child of drug abuse, you should start the conversation on drugs.
 When having this conversation, you should approach your child in a way that assures them of your love and support.
-Only then can your child start to open up to you on their drug use.
-In some cases if the child is not in too deep and they may stop using the drugs altogether.
+Only then can your child start to open up to you about their drug use.
+In some cases, if the child is not too deep, they may stop using the drugs altogether.
 However, some teenagers are not ready to trust their parents fully because they are afraid.
-Therefore, if you have tried reaching out to your child and they have only shut you out.The next step is to seek out professional help from a licensed detox facility.
+Therefore, if you have tried reaching out to your child and they have only shut you out, the next step is to seek out professional help from a licensed detox facility.

 After the professional identifies your child as a drug addict, you should then seek professional help.
 Depending on your child’s needs there are different detox programs available at Ascendant New York Drug and Alcohol Detox .